PetrosiliusPatter/ingooutgo/README.md

 ### Why the fork

-The logic beind the nodes works much better than my implementation did, I especially like the use of RxJS.
+The logic behind the nodes works much better than my implementation did, I especially like the use of RxJS.
 So I decided to leverage it
-Since the project structure was so similar, it actually only took me a week to make my UI work with the nodl core.
+Since the project structure was so similar, it actually only took me a week to make my UI work with the Nodl core.

-However, I did have to change one or two things in the core as well..
+However, I did have to change one or two things in the core as well...
 Minor things, but none that made sense to make a PR for, since they really were done with my UI in mind.
 I got even more ideas that I want to implement into my node editor, and don't wish to have to compromise with Emil's vision for his.
 _Plus, I prefer my code formatting lol_
 Thus the fork!